ECA432 - Arts Education Discipline Study 2

 To be read in conjunction with the prerequisite requirements above.

 1. Major: A total of three-quarters of a year of successful full-time higher education studies, usually comprising sequential discipline study taken over three years, e.g. a part in each of the first, second and third years of study, or equivalent study.
 In most programs this equates to six units, with no more than two at first year level and no less than two units at third year level.

 2. Sub-major: A total of half a year of successful full-time higher education study, usually comprising sequential discipline studies taken over two years, e.g. a part in each of the first and second years of study, or equivalent study.
 In most programs this equates to four units, with no more than two at first year level.
 Students select the relevant arts curriculum from the following specialisms: Dance, Drama, Music, Media Studies and Visual Arts in order to complete secondary methodology requirements in that arts discipline area.
 For advice contact unit chairs or course advisers.

-- dance - available at Burwood (Melbourne)
+- dance - available on-campus at Burwood

-- drama - available at Burwood (Melbourne)
+- drama - available on-campus at Burwood

-- media- available at Burwood (Melbourne)
+- media- available on-campus at Burwood only